-Melanite Gemstone and Jewellery Design Ideas Back to Top
+Melanite Gemstone and Jewelry Design Ideas Back to Top

-Melanite's beautiful natural dark, elegant colour makes it eternally fashionable for both young and old, male and female.
+Melanite's beautiful natural dark, elegant color makes it eternally fashionable for both young and old, male and female.
 Melanite gemstones make for a dramatic, high-fashion look.
 They can be fashioned into vintage, gothic, Celtic and punk-inspired designs, or modern, edgy pieces.
-Melanite gemstones are available in both large and small sizes, in a range of shapes, so a great variety of jewellery can be created using these dark and mysterious stones.
-Melanite gemstones can also be combined with coloured gemstones or clear white gems and subtle-coloured gems, such as smoky quartz, or even with different metals, and shapes for an interesting and modern mix of shade and texture that can be worn with anything.
+Melanite gemstones are available in both large and small sizes, in a range of shapes, so a great variety of jewelry can be created using these dark and mysterious stones.
+Melanite gemstones can also be combined with colored gemstones or clear white gems and subtle-colored gems, such as smoky quartz, or even with different metals, and shapes for an interesting and modern mix of shade and texture that can be worn with anything.

-Melanite Gemstone Jewellery Care and Cleaning Back to Top
+Melanite Gemstone Jewelry Care and Cleaning Back to Top

 - First Published: February-19-2014